 Step 5: Choose the right trail and time

-If your dog is semi active it is probably better to choose a less demanding trail.
+If your dog is semi active it’s probably better to choose a less demanding trail.
 If you have a super active dog like Baloo, you can easily go hiking with him in the mountains.
-We have been hiking in the mountains on numerous occasions and, believe me, he is much faster than me, climbing and jumping over rocks and boulders as if it were nothing.
+We have been hiking in the mountains on numerous occasions and, believe me, he’s much faster than me, climbing and jumping over rocks and boulders as if it was nothing.

 Another important fact to consider is the weather.
 In summer it is usually fine to go hiking in the mountains because it is much cooler.
 If it is over 77° Fahrenheit (25° celcius) and the sun is shining, your dog can overheat quickly.
 So make sure to walk in the shade (for instance in a forest) as much as possible, take enough breaks and let your dog drink repeatedly.

 During the colder seasons you have to watch out that your pupper isn’t getting cold.
 He should never be shivering.
 If you plan on trekking or hiking on a rainy or snowy day it is best to bring a coat for your small dog along.